rhel-labs/learn-katacoda/networking-basics/step1.md

 </pre>

 This gives similar information to the output of `nmcli device`, just sorted differently.
-Now we can move on to making our own connection on this node.
+Next, you will make your own connection on this host.